claytoncollie/tracking-code-for-google-analytics/readme.txt

 1. Upload `tracking-code-for-google-analytics` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Settings > General > scroll to the bottom of the page
-4. Insert your tracking code ID
+4. Insert your measurement ID
 5. Save your changes

 == Frequently Asked Questions ==